 You don’t need me to tell you that buying hot drinks from a coffee shop is a waste of money.
 Buy a flask or thermo-cup with you and feed your caffeine addiction for a fraction of the cost.

-#8 See if you can share internet
+#8 See if you can share internet or subscriptions

 #9 Supermarket shop with coupons and points